The dispersion time of random walks on finite graphs: Coupling and Stochastic Domination

-We consider continuous-time versions of the Sequential and Uniform IDLA process.
-For the Sequential-IDLA it is easy to consider its continuous-time analogue, we just have random walks that jump at times given by a Poisson process of intensity $1$.
-Also, we can easily sample from the continuous-time Sequential-IDLA by sampling a discrete time IDLA and then considering independent exponential times of mean $1$ between the jumps.
-Let $\tau_{c,seq}^v(G)$ be the time it took to the slowest particle to settle in the continuous-time Sequential-IDLA.
-Standard concentration inequalities shows that for any origin vertex $v$,
+For the Sequential-IDLA it is easy to consider its continuous-time analogue, the ContSeq-IDLA, we just have random walks that jump at times given by a Poisson process of intensity $1$.
+Also, we can easily sample from the ContSeq-IDLA by sampling a standard (discrete time) Sequential-IDLA and then considering independent exponential times of mean $1$ between the jumps.
+Let $\tau_{c-seq}^v(G)$ be the time it took to the slowest particle to settle in the ContSeq-IDLA from $v \in V$. \begin{thm} Let $G$ and $v\in V(G)$.
+Then \begin{enumerate}[(i)] \item $\displaystyle \tau_{c-seq}^v(G) =\BT{\tau_{seq}^v(G)}$ holds w.h.p.\ and in expectation. \end{enumerate}If in addition $\tau_{seq}^v(G)= \lohm{\log n}$ then \begin{enumerate}[(i)] \item $\displaystyle{\tau_{c-seq}^v(G) = (1+o(1))\cdot \tau_{seq}^v(G)}$ holds w.h.p.\ and in expectation.\end{enumerate} \end{thm} \begin{proof}We sample a ContSeq-IDLA by sampling $L$, a Sequential-IDLA, and a $\expy{1}$ random variable for each walk step in $L$.
+Thus conditional on $L$ walk $i$ in the ContSeq-IDLA has length $\Erl{\tau_i}{1}$.
+Let $\mathcal{E_\ell}$ be the event that $L$ contains at least one row of length at least $\ell\geq 1 $.